Skip to Content

 • Environment: An environment is set up within an organization and is used to segregate different states of an integration project and its assets.
 For example, an organization might have three environments: Development, Test, and Production.

 • Access Levels: Access levels are assigned to a role that has been granted access to an environment.
-They are used in combination with organization permissions to further the ability of administrators to control what members of a specific role can do in a specific environment.
-Access levels include View Logs, Read, Execute, and Write (defined under Access Levels in Environments).
+They are used in combination with role permissions to further the ability of administrators to control what members of a specific role can do in a specific environment.
+Access levels include View Logs, Read, Execute, and Write (defined under Access levels in Environments).

-• A member of a role with Read permission at the organization level may still be able to make edits in an environment if Write access is granted to the role at the environment level.
+• A member of a role with Read permission may still be able to make edits in an environment if Write access is granted to the role at the environment level.

-• A member of a role with Admin permission at the organization level but whose role has only Read access at the environment level is not able to deploy, execute, or edit projects in that environment.
+• A member of a role with Admin permission but with only Read access at the environment level is not able to deploy, execute, or edit projects in that environment.

-• A member of a role with Admin permission at the organization level but whose role has not been granted environment access is not able to access the environment at all.
+• A member of a role with Admin permission but with no environment access is not able to access the environment at all.

-• A member of a role with Read permission at the organization level and whose role has been granted Read access in Environment A and Write access in Environment B is able to migrate a project from Environment A to Environment B.
+• A member of a role with Read permission and with Read access in Environment A and Write access in Environment B is able to migrate a project from Environment A to Environment B.